maxktz/python-ezconfig/README.md

     Args:
-        key (str): Key name, must be str default_value (str, oprional): Will be default value if there is no saved values.
+        key (str): Key name, must be str default_value (str, optional): Will be default value if there are no saved values.
 Defaults to None. can_be_empty (bool, optional): True/False.
 Defaults to True. value_type (ValueType, optional): Value will be passed instance.
 Defaults to str.

 there is no methods for this class.

-##### That's all, thank you for attention <3, here u can buy me a coffee
+##### That's all, thank you for your attention <3, here u can buy me a coffee
 Any crypto network: `0x753846BF882046c5Edc3cefED30A4E6Bf8F99999`
 <p><a href="https://www.buymeacoffee.com/zrxmax"> <img align="left" src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="50" width="210" alt="zrxmax" /></a><a href="https://ko-fi.com/zrxmax"> <img align="left" src="https://cdn.ko-fi.com/cdn/kofi3.png?v=3" height="50" width="210" alt="zrxmax" /></a></p><br><br></p>